XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/HotelList.md

 ### Remarks

-The maximum time, that is permitted in our system, before the connection is closed, is of **240000** milliseconds.
+The maximum time permitted in our system before the connection is closed is **240000** milliseconds.

-This method may be preloaded in **XML Travelgate**'s system if it takes more than 4 minutes to download.
+This method may be preloaded in **XML Travelgate**'s system if it takes more than 3 minutes to download.

-The **ContinuationToken** can be used in this call, the specification can be see in Common-Elements section_.
+The **ContinuationToken** can be used in this request - the specification can be found in the Common-Elements section_.